Schools must consider age, maturity and skill level of students when planning curriculum activities.

 Goalkeepers wear masks (recommended) for corner plays.

-Goalkeepers only be delivered to defend one ball at a time during skills practice.
+Goalkeepers only be delivered to defend 1 ball at a time during skills practice.

 Stop play to retrieve balls during skills practice.